bintlabs/python-sync-db/merge.md

 the unversioned local operations (i.e. the ones not yet pushed to the server).

-Finally, the following notation for set operators and quantifiers is
+Finally, the following notation for sets, operators and quantifiers is
 used:

+* DB: set of all objects in the local database
+* MSG: set of all objects in the server-sent message
 * union: set union
+* inter: set intersection
+* empty: the empty set
+* map: map a function to a set (e.g. map( x -> x*2, { 1, 2, 3 } ) = { 2, 4, 6 })
-* in: element in set (e.g. x in S)
+* in: element in set (e.g. 2 in { 5, 6, 2 })
 * forall: 'for all' quantifier

 Detection of conflicts over object identity
 -------------------------------------------

-An early step of the merge operation is to detect the conflicts that could happen if the server operations were performed directly, without checks.
+An early step of the merge subroutine is to detect the conflicts that could happen if the server operations were performed directly, without checks.
 For example, attempting a server-sent update operation over an object already deleted locally would result in an error.
-On the other hand, if the 'rebase' notion were to be respected, the local delete operation would be performed last and the update sent from the server would be meaningless (although dbsync handles deletions differently).
+On the other hand, if the 'rebase' notion were to be respected, the local delete operation would be performed last and the update sent from the server would be meaningless (although dbsync doesn't handle deletions that way).
 Regardless of the actual conflict resolution, the case needs to be detected properly.

 These conflicts are 'over object identity' because they involve object existence.
 The other kind of conflicts resolved by dbsync are those caused by unique constraints on table columns.
 The detection and resolution of those is explained further ahead.

-The conflicts over object identity are pairs of one one server-sent operation and local operation, both of them known to be colliding in some way, and are split into four types based on the nature of the
+The conflicts over object identity are pairs of one server-sent operation and one local operation, both of them known to be colliding in some way, and are split into four types based on the nature of the
 collision:

 - **direct**: two operations collide and both reference the same